A New Framework for Modelling Liquidity Pools as Mean Field Games: Introduction

 This paper advances the literature on AMMs and the use of bonding curves in DeFi by introducing a novel framework for applying mean field game theory to model liquidity pools.
 Our approach addresses the decentralized nature of AMMs by modeling the actions of "swappers" in a Uniswap v2-style liquidity pool without relying on probabilistic distributions for trader behavior.
 This direct modeling approach allows us to capture the strategic interactions among agents more accurately and provides new insights into equilibrium dynamics and decision-making processes in decentralized markets.

-In Section 2 of this article, we will detail the inventory problem faced by a trader operating in a liquidity pool.
-We will explore the specific dynamics and constraints that influence these operators' decision-making and conclude the section with a model for the price of the ETH asset in the liquidity pool.

-In Section 3, we will apply the model results to the token price in the liquidity pool, analyzing its behavior and evaluating its impact in the context of the mean field game.
-Here, we will examine how market participants' strategies and the dynamics of the liquidity pool influence price formation and decision-making.

-Finally, in Section 4, we will present the conclusions derived from our study, summarizing the key findings, highlighting potential areas for improvement, and proposing future research that could expand and enrich the field of study.
+We conclude this introduction with the structure of the paper.
+In Section 2 we detail the inventory problem faced by a trader operating in a liquidity pool.
+We explore the specific dynamics and constraints that influence these operators' decision-making and conclude the section with a model for the price of the ETH asset in the liquidity pool.
+In Section 3, we apply the model results to the token price in the liquidity pool, analyzing its behavior and evaluating its impact in the context of the mean field game.
+Here, we examine how market participants' strategies and the dynamics of the liquidity pool influence price formation and decision-making.
+Finally, in Section 4, we present the conclusions derived from our study, summarizing the key findings, highlighting potential areas for improvement, and proposing future research that could expand and enrich the field of study.
 Our goal is to contribute to the understanding of cryptocurrency market dynamics and provide valuable insights for investors, traders, and academics interested in this exciting and dynamic field.